hltcoe/cmn-renmin-ocr-ner-dataset/README.md

 ## Requirements

-To recreate the OCR/NER data you will need this distribution, Internet access, and Python.
-This distribution includes:
+To recreate the OCR/NER data you will need:

+* This distribution, which contains:
     * This README
     * Annotation files (```train.encoded.txt```, ```dev.encoded.txt``` and ```test.encoded.txt```) in which token strings have been encoded using keys in the original pdf file.
 This ensures that the text cannot be recreated without access to the pdfs.
 These encoded annotation files are in the ```data``` directory.
-* The ```create-renmin-collection.py``` python3 program that converts offsets back to actual token strings.
+    * The ```create-renmin-collection.py``` python3 program that converts encoded tokens back to actual token strings.
 This program, together with the two other scripts it calls (```renmin-downloader.py``` and ```renmin-reconstructor.py```) are in the ```code``` directory.

-The Renmin source data are available from
+* The Renmin source data are available from
 [the Renmin Ribao Web Site](http://paper.people.com.cn/rmrb).
-You will need https connectivity to this site.
+You will need http connectivity to this site.

-You will need Python 3.6 or later to run these scripts.
+* You will need Python 3.6 or later to run the scripts in this distribution.

+* To generate images of the newspaper pages, you will need the ability to convert from pdf to the image format of your choice.

 ## Building the Collection

 The ```create-renmin-collection.py``` program will download the Renmin pdf pages used by the collection, and use them to decode the tokens listed in the encrypted train, dev, and test files.
 This script takes a single argument, the name of the directory into which the collection is to be placed.
-It uses a relative path to find the location of the encoded files, so it should not be moved from the directory in which it was created.
+The scripts use relative paths to find the location of the encoded files and the other scripts, so they should not be moved from the directory in which they were created.

 The CoNLL files created by ```create-renmin-collection.py``` should have the following MD5 checksums: